opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/expression.rst

      * Convert a text to its ascii representation
      * ``normalize("你好")`` returns ``"ni hao"``
    * * ``substring([text],[numeric],[numeric])``
-     * Extract a substring of text, starting at index indicated by 2nd argument and of a length indicated by 2nd argument.
+     * Extract a substring of text, starting at index indicated by 2nd argument and of a length indicated by 3rd argument (optional).
      * ``substring('hello', 1, 3)`` returns ``"ell"``

 Mathematical functions